autonot/aspii.xyz/content/posts/hugo_games_tutorial/index.md

 As you can see, we used the shortcode we made earlier.

 If needed, configure your **config.toml** file to make a new page for the games.
 You can view [my file](https://github.com/autonot/aspii.xyz/blob/main/config.toml) for reference.
+However, the steps for doing this may be different, depending on your Hugo theme.

 Save the file, and run your site locally.
-(For more information on how to do this, go [here](https://aspii.xyz/posts/hugo_tutorial/), and go to Step 6.
+(For more information on how to do this, go [here](https://aspii.xyz/posts/hugo_tutorial/), and go to Step 6.)

 When you go to your site, you should see the game.
 ![](geometry_tower.png)